By: Marilyn L. Davis

 - “I know I need to adhere to my diet, however, that cheesecake looks so good now; maybe just a small piece will not sabotage my diet.”
 (Wanting to have it both ways)

 Some people do not want to ask for advice from others; they simply want a sounding board to complain.
-Only you know which is true for you.
+Only you know which is valid for you.

 If it is about not having enough information, then removing unrealistic expectations of yourself that you “ought to be able to figure this out,” means that you can humbly ask for a trusted friend’s opinion and then work towards your decision.